John-Shewa/alx-low_level_programming/0x03-debugging/README.md

-This project is about debugging.
+This project is about debugging